Why e-commerce conversion rates are built on mobile optimization

 What can we take away from all of this?

+I think by now we can clearly see that consumer preferences in mobile shopping aren’t just related to your mobile website.
 What we are witnessing is a shift comparable to the e-commerce revolution: not everyone believed that shopping online was going to be as big as it is today, just as businesses don’t yet seem to understand that the e-commerce industry is now rather evolving to concentrate on mobile devices.

 So, if you checked your website’s mobile performance on the Google Pagespeed Insights site and saw that it performs well; congratulations!
 But you still have some other things to check: